The Reuseable Cup Aimed At Fixing The Massive Plastic Waste From Bubble Tea

 We don’t want people to buy more than they need.
 So if they just want the jar, we only sell the jar; if they just want the lid, they can buy only the lid.

 What would you like to see next in terms of reducing waste?
+Eg. people bringing their own to go boxes

-Carrie: The straw ban is coming up in June.
+[Carrie]: The straw ban is coming up in June.
 It doesn’t just end with straws.
 People often feel like Vancouver is attacking straws, but it’s not just about the straws.
 It’s more about what can we do to reduce waste, and straws are just an example of something that is easy to start with.

 We’re hoping people realize one little action can make a difference.
 We hope people realize they don’t need that much plastic cling wrap, or styrofoam with their takeout, or plastic forks and spoons.
-Hopefully people will start bringing their own forks and spoons.
+Hopefully, people will start bringing their own forks and spoons.

 We encourage all our customers to bring their own bag when they purchase from us.